 WHAT IS GOLDEN ALEPH?

-The Golden Aleph Program is our new mid-week Hebrew program, (modeled after a successful program at Kehillat Israel in Pacific Palisades).
+The Golden Aleph Program is our mid-week Hebrew program, (modeled after a successful program at Kehillat Israel in Pacific Palisades).
 The kids love it!

-Step THREE: Continue through the groups and program, mastering all prayer groups AND also trope (torah cantillation) with Cantor Mark.
+Step THREE: Continue through the groups and program, mastering all prayer groups AND also trope (Torah cantillation) with Cantor Mark.
 Trope is reserved for 6th grade students.
 If all prayer groups are completed before the completion of 6th grade, there will be a conversational Hebrew offering for those accelerated students.
 The ultimate goal is to become a “Hebrew Ninjew”, accomplish mastery of the Saturday morning prayer service and be prepared to lead us in prayer at your B’mitzvah service and participate in services throughout your adult life!

 SCHEDULE AND ATTENDANCE